simonmichael/hledger/hledger/test/errors/README.md

 ### csvamountparse
 ```
-hledger: Error: error: could not parse "badamount" as an amount
+hledger: Error: could not parse "badamount" as an amount
-CSV record: "2022-01-03","badamount"
+record: 2022-01-03,badamount
 the amount rule is: %2
 the date rule is: %1